 Now that you know what is backend development and the necessary skills needed to become a Backend Developer and what responsibilities the roles come with it, you must be wondering where to begin.
 Well, look no further.

-The Full Stack Java Developer Masters Program by Simplilearn will teach you all you need to know about full-stack programming.
+The Post Graduate Program in Full Stack Web Development by Simplilearn will teach you all you need to know about full-stack programming.
 This full-stack Java development course is designed to provide you with a thorough understanding of front-end, middleware, and back-end Java web developer technologies.
 This program will teach you how to construct an application from start to finish, how to test and deploy code, how to store data in MongoDB, and much more.

 Please leave a remark in the comments section if you have any feedback or questions.
 We'll get back to you as soon as possible!

 Q1.
 What is the backend engineer’s salary?

 According to AmbitionBox, the backend developer salary in India ranges between ₹ 2.0 Lakhs to ₹ 19.8 Lakhs.
 The average salary is ₹ 5.5 Lakhs.

 Q2.
 Which language is best for backend development?